The Bantams are on the road again this Saturday, making the long trip south to play Bristol Rovers in a Sky Bet League Two clash set for 3.00pm.

 ONES TO WATCH

-Following the departure of former captains Max Ehmer and Luke Leahy, new manager Joey Barton had to elect his on-field leader at the start of the season.
+Following the departure of former captains Max Ehmer and Luke Leahy, manager Joey Barton had to elect his on-field leader at the start of the season.

 Barton took the managerial post at the Gas in February this year, with the side languishing in the relegation zone of Sky Bet League One.